 The San Pedro cactus is a psychedelic plant that has been used for healing and religious divination in the Andes Mountains region for over 3,000 years.
 It is sometimes confused with its close relative Echinopsis peruviana (Peruvian torch cactus).
 Both plants are very large columnar cacti, but their flowers and effects are quite different.

-What Is the Name of
+What Is the Scientific Name of:

 The Peruvian apple cactus (also known as a columnar, column, hedge cactus, and others) has the scientific name Cereus peruvianus.

-How Tall Does A
+How Tall Does a:

-Peruvian cactus grow
+Peruvian cactus grow?

 Common Name: Peruvian Apple Cactus.
 Other common names include Cereus Night-Blooming Cactus, Apple Cactus, Hedge Cactus, and Peruvian Tree Cactus.
 Height: 15′ to 30′ (growers using plant supports have reached heights of 110′).
 Growth: Rapidly increasing.

-Pedro cactus grow
+Pedro cactus grow?

 Grows up to 10-20 ft. tall (300-600 cm) and 5-6 ft. wide (150-180 cm).
 Vigorous, San Pedro Cactus can grow 12 in.

-When Should I Repot
+When Should I Repot:

 Peruvian apple cactus